sebsilas/musicassessr-aws/README.md

 1) Setup the AWS architecture (for recording and processing audio in the cloud)
 2) Update or deploy `musicassessr`/Shiny apps to the created EC2 server (to run your `musicassessr` functionality i.e., collect data for a psychology test)
 3) Setup up SSL.
 This is required to remove browser security warnings, which are otherwise produced by using functionality which requests to use a user's microphone.
+NB, you will need your own registered domain name for this step.

 ## Prerequisites